Dr. George Robert Grasett

 Ireland Park Foundation is a registered charitable foundation dedicated to celebrating the story of the Irish in Canada.

 Ireland Park is the only Irish public art installation ever to be profiled in the prestigious Canadian Art Magazine, in the summer edition of 2010.
-While it is centrally located on the Toronto Waterfront, Eireann Quay (formerly Bathurst Quay) it is also a place somewhat removed; it is a place where a visitor can embrace the solemnity of the Irish Famine Memorial without interruption and distraction.
+While it is centrally located on the Toronto Waterfront on Eireann Quay (formerly Bathurst Quay), it is also a place somewhat removed; it is a place where a visitor can embrace the solemnity of the Irish Famine Memorial without interruption and distraction.

 About Dr. George Robert Grasett Park:

-This parcel of land will allow the Foundation to commemorate the administrative response of the City, those first responders who walked toward danger.
+This parcel of land will allow the Foundation to commemorate the administrative response of the City and those first responders who walked toward danger.

 A view of the site looking East, taking in the building behind.